KwakuBoohene/kahn-game-backend/README.md

 - Start MySQL database on port 3306
 - Run database migrations
 - Start Django backend on port 8000
-- Start Frontend development server
+- Start Vite development server on port 5173

 2. Access the application:
 - Frontend: http://localhost:5173
 - Backend API: http://localhost:8000
 - Database: localhost:3306

+Note: The first build might take a few minutes as it needs to install all dependencies for both frontend and backend.

 ### Manual Setup